ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 In {{!RFC8348}}, rack, chassis, slot, sub-slot, board and port are defined as components of network elements with generic attributes.

+Considering there are some special scenarios, the relationship between the rack and network elements is not 1 to 1 nor 1 to n.
+The network element cannot be the direct parent node of the rack.
+So there should be n to m relationship between racks and network elements.
+And the chassis in the rack should have some reference information to the component.

 While {{!RFC8348}} is used to manage the hardware of a single server (e.g., a Network Element), the Network Inventory YANG data model is used to retrieve the network hardware inventory information that a controller discovers from multiple Network Elements under its control.

 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model.
 This approach can simplify the implementation of this network hardware inventory model when the controller uses the YANG data model defined in {{!RFC8348}} to retrieve the hardware  from the network elements under its control.